fitmat/FMBridge/README.md

+## Whats new in the release - v0.1.33
+* Added new game Mat Beats (Check Action Identifier Table for properties)
+* Release includes both PC and Android FMDriver

 ## Whats new in the release - v0.1.32
 * Solved LCKids issue of Null Constructor which caused issue in Adventure Gaming
 * Added New MAT Control algo